Mark V. Shaney: Reception

 The program was discussed by A. K. Dewdney in the Scientific American "Computer Recreations" column in 1989, by Penn Jillette in his PC Computing column in 1991, and in several books, including the Usenet Handbook, Bots: the Origin of New Species, Hippo Eats Dwarf: A Field Guide to Hoaxes and Other B.S., and non-computer-related journals such as Texas Studies in Literature and Language.

 Dewdney wrote about the program's output, "The overall impression is not unlike what remains in the brain of an inattentive student after a late-night study session.
 Indeed, after reading the output of Mark V. Shaney, I find ordinary writing almost equally strange and incomprehensible!"
 He noted the reactions of newsgroup users, who have "shuddered at Mark V. Shaney's reflections, some with rage and others with laughter:"

 The opinions of the new net.singles correspondent drew mixed reviews.
 Serious users of the bulletin board's services sensed satire.
 Outraged, they urged that someone "pull the plug" on Mark V. Shaney's monstrous rantings.
 Others inquired almost admiringly whether the program was a secret artificial intelligence project that was being tested in a human conversational environment.
 A few may even have thought that Mark V. Shaney was a real person, a tortured schizophrenic desperately seeking a like-minded companion.

 Concluding, Dewdney wrote, "If the purpose of computer prose is to fool people into thinking that it was written by a sane person, Mark V. Shaney probably falls short."

+A 2012 article in Observer compared Mark V. Shaney's "strangely beautiful" postings to the Horse_ebooks account on Twitter and music reviews at Pitchfork, saying that "this mash-up of gibberish and human sentiment" is what "made Mark V. Shaney so endlessly fascinating".